UPDATED JUL 14, 2020

-Piestewa Peak (also known as Squaw Peak) is another popular hiking spot, so expect company on the trails.
-And seriously, the 1.2-mile Summit Trail is quite the lung-buster.
+Piestewa Peak (also known as Squaw Peak) is a popular hiking spot, so expect company on the trails.
+The 1.2-mile Summit Trail is quite the lung-buster.
 Think you’ve reached the top?
 Think again!
-Once you’ve huffed and puffed your way up the 1200ft, catch your breath at one of the highest points in the Phoenix Mountains.
+Once you’ve huffed and puffed your way up 1200ft, catch your breath at one of the highest points in the Phoenix Mountains.

 This moderate hike provides a smooth trek with well-manicured trails and great views of saguaros, cholla cactus, and desert wildlife.
-Explore this 1.75-mile easy trail or tackle the four-mile round trip for a relaxing stroll.
+Explore the 1.75-mile easy trail or tackle the four-mile round trip if you’re feeling more adventurous.
 And while you may have to drive there – Pinnacle Peak Trail is centrally located in Scottsdale – it offers great night hikes for a romantic evening under the stars!

 Just a short drive north of Phoenix lay the breath-taking trails of Sedona, AZ.
-You’ll want to spend an entire weekend exploring the red sandstone formations and exquisite mountain tops.
-Sedona is the “Day Hike Capital of America” with over 100 trails to choose from, with no one view the same!
-Chances are you’ll want to spend more than one day exploring, though.
+As the “Day Hike Capital of America,” Sedona offers over 100 trails to choose from, with no one view the same!
+You could easily spend an entire weekend exploring the seemingly endless red sandstone formations and exquisite mountain tops.
+Maybe bring a tent because chances are you’ll want to stay for more than just one day.

 For a more secluded outdoor experience, take on the Deem Hills Circumference Trail.
 This route is great for beginners and offers about six miles of excellent desert views.
-And if you conquer this trek, and are up for more of a challenge, try out the Ridgeline trail, which is must more difficult, but worth the muscle burn.
+If you conquer this trek and are up for more of a challenge, try out the Ridgeline trail, which is much more difficult, but worth the muscle burn.

 Explore the largest municipal park in the world (it’s a big deal)!
 South Mountain Park offers 17,000 acres of desert wilderness complete with 58 miles of trails for bikers, runners, and hikers.
 Make sure to bring your phone, the views at the top of the ridge are selfie-worthy!
 Fitt Tip: Enter through the Pima Canyon entrance and take the Hidden Valley trailhead for a little bouldering fun.